gravitee-io/gravitee-platform-docs/docs/apim/guides/gravitee-kubernetes-operator/gravitee-as-an-ingress-controller.md

 ## Deployment

-The Gravitee gateway will be deployed in the `gravitee-ingress` namespace and will be available at the `graviteeio.example.com` domain name.
+The Gravitee Gateway will be deployed in the `gravitee-ingress` namespace and will be available at the `graviteeio.example.com` domain name.

 Our backend service(s) routed and made available through our ingress(es) will be deployed in the `gravitee-apis` namespace.